alex-tomilov/crypto_alerter_elixir/README.md

 # Telegram Bot Token
 TELEGRAM_BOT_TOKEN="your_telegram_bot_token"

+# Apache Kafka configuration will also be required.
 ```

 **Note:** For production, it is recommended to use `DATABASE_URL` instead of individual database credentials.